RealBigBrownBear/obsidian-vue-sample-plugin/README.md

 This is a Vue sample plugin for [Obsidian], and it should help get you started developing with TypeScript and Vue 3 in ESbuild.

-This project uses TypeScript to provide type checking and documentation, and depends on the latest Obsidian Plugin API (obsidian.d.ts).
+This template depends on the latest Obsidian API (obsidian.d.ts).

-**Attention:** The Obsidian Plugin API is still in early alpha and is subject to change at any time!
+**Note:** The Obsidian API is still in early alpha and is subject to change at any time!

 ## Recommended IDE Setup